etienne-martin/react-event-hook/README.md

 });
 ```

-When cross-tab events are emitted, they are first serialized using `JSON.stringify()`.
-If an event contains values that cannot be converted to JSON, the serialization process may transform them in unexpected ways.
-The solution is to stick with serializable values like arrays, simple objects or primitives (strings, numbers, booleans, null).

 ## Listening for events

 Events can be listened to using the listener function returned by `createEvent`.
 Listeners come in the form of a custom React hook.